open-telemetry/opamp-spec/specification.md

 #### version

-The package version that is available on the server side.
-The agent may for example use this information to avoid downloading a package that was previously already downloaded and failed to install.
+The package version that is available on the Server side.
+The Agent may for example use this information to avoid downloading a package that was previously already downloaded and failed to install.